object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

     introspection
         The ability to inspect the implementation of a program from inside that program while it is running.

+    iterable
+        An object over which iteration is possible.
+Iterators have an :meth:`~container.__iter__` method which returns an :term:`iterator`.

+    iterator
+        An object encoding the progress of an iteration.
+Python internally implements iteration by successively calling the
+        :meth:`~iterator.__next__` method of an iterator.

     queue
     FIFO (first in, first out)
         An :term:`abstract data type` representing an ordered sequence